IIInitiationnn/CustomPotions/README.md

 - Commands called using `/custompotions` or its alias `/cp`.
 - Changes to the configuration file `config.yml` or potion data file `potions.yml` loaded using `/cp reload`.
 - Potions can be easily cloned by making copies in the potion data file `potions.yml` and reloading the plugin.
+- GUI uses localized names in the itemstack metadata, which could potentially conflict with other mods, plugins or non-Vanilla configurations.

 ### Data
 - `potions.yml` stores: